shane031/klipper-for-cnc/README.md

 Trying to add ABC axes on this fork, by duplicating the trapq object.

-Perhaps it would be better to use multiple extruder axes instead.
-Those seem to use independent "trapq"s, but it is also a long shot.

 What works:

 - Movement seems to work :)